Excel, Planner, Teams, or Microsoft 365 – What is the Best Tool for Your Project?

 - Change the ‘group by’ view from ‘bucket’ to assigned to, progress, due date, or labels.

-Whilst there is no option to create recurring tasks, I can copy a repeated task and update as needed.
+Whilst there is no option to create recurring tasks, you can copy a repeated task and update as needed.

-I can also view the plan in a calendar by clicking ‘schedule’ in the top menu or use charts to track the overall progress of work.
+It’s also easy to view the plan in a calendar by clicking ‘schedule’ in the top menu or use charts to track the overall progress of work.
 This is useful for stakeholder reporting.